lgtm-migrator/flask_blog/README.md

 # Flask Blog

-A blog implements with flask framework
+A blog implemented with flask framework

 with